 There are also steam reservoirs in some café boilers, steam cleaners and solvent recovery vessels forming part of dry cleaning (and similar) processes.

 If pressure systems forming part of machinery have exceeded their examination period, you should get the agreement of a competent advisor before restarting the machine.
-For more information read our guide on thorough examination and testing during the outbreak.
+For more information read our guide on thorough examination and testing during the pandemic.

 There are safety issues from contamination of fluids and/or gases generated that can cause unexpected behaviour of the pressure elements of machinery leading to unintended outcomes, such as: